Mwangi-joan/Mwangi-joan/README.md

-- 👋 Hi, I am Joan Mwangi.
+- 👋 Why, hello there.
+I am Joan Mwangi.
 - 👀 I’m interested in Mobile Apps Development, AI, ML and Data Science & Analytics.
 - 🌱 Currently working on developing and training machine learning models.
 - ⚡ Fun fact: I'm a golf enthusiast, lover of chess & sudoku and a huge nerd.